Can You Burn Wrapping Paper? Is It Safe?

 Wrapping paper is mostly made of cellulose, which is derived from wood pulp.
 Cellulose is a natural, renewable resource.
 However, most wrapping papers are coated with inorganic compounds like plastics and metals to give them a glossy or shimmery finish.

 These inorganic compounds make wrapping paper non-biodegradable and difficult to recycle.
-In fact, all wrapping paper can be recycled except those with non-paper additives like dye, laminate, and plastics.
+All wrapping paper can be recycled except those with non-paper additives like dye, laminate, and plastics.

 If the wrapping paper is labeled “recycling safe,” then you can recycle it.
 If not, it goes straight to the landfill, where it will sit for centuries before decomposing.